 Self-confidence is one of the key personal qualities necessary for success.
 Here are 5 ways to increase self-confidence, presented in the book The Magic of Thinking Big by David J. Schwartz.
 Use them in life, and you will certainly become successful.

 1. Sit in the front rows

-Usually in lectures, conferences, briefings and seminars the back rows of the classroom are filled first.
+Usually, in lectures, conferences, briefings, and seminars, the back rows of the classroom are filled first.
 People who sit in the front rows are not afraid to stand out from the crowd.
-Because they believe in their intellectual abilities, manners and appearance.
-So, to gain confidence in yourself prefer the first rows!
+Because they believe in their intellectual abilities, manners, and appearance.
+So, to gain self-confidence, prefer the first rows!

 2. Express your opinion

 There are many bright and talented people (sitting in the same conferences and workshops) who for whatever reason are afraid to express their opinions in order to avoid saying something stupid, not to seem ridiculous, etc.